 I have my own boat.
 What is the club policy regarding storage of private boats?

-Space on the island for racks, as well as winter storage space, is limited.
+Space for racks, as well as winter storage space, is limited.
 Therefore rack space is limited.
 Club equipment gets priority, though SCRC knows the importance of providing space for private equipment.
 Space for private equipment is available on a first-come-first-served basis.
 Private owners are responsible for moving their own equipment on boat-moving days.
 The club does not charge any rack fees.

 My 10 year-old would like to row, is that OK?